 Under this program model, the selected Service Provider must identify staff who have experience working with youth, ages 16 - 24, or possess other commensurate experience in workforce development or education.
-Career Consultants are responsible for building strong relationships with youth participants in the program and will monitor youth participants progress in Job Readiness Training and on the worksite.
+Career Consultants are responsible for building strong relationships with youth participants in the program and will monitor youth participants' progress in Job Readiness Training and on the worksite.
 The Career Consultant will also serve as a liaison between the participant and the host worksite and will conduct regular evaluations of the participants progress throughout the 6-week work experience.
-Finally, Career Consultants will be responsible for tracking participant data in the Maryland Workforce Exchange (MWE) and processing participant payroll.
+Finally, Career Consultants will be responsible for tracking participant data in the Maryland Workforce Exchange (MWE), MD Labor's data management system.
+Appropriate training and technical assistance will be provided.